-Ideally, you want stumps that are rotting.
+Ideally, you want stumps that are gray and rotting.
 Rotting stumps have had plenty of time for the resin to collect in the stump.
 Fresh stumps will be poor in fatwood.

 I found a beautiful stump of fatwood behind a cabin.
 Some pine trees had been cleared for use in the cabin, and now that a few years had passed the cores of the stumps were hard with fatwood.

 One stump in particular, pictured below, had rotted so much I could pull it right off of its roots.
 The wood around the perimeter was so rotten I could break it off with my fingers.
 But the veins in the core of the stump were almost petrified.
 This is the fatwood.

 The highest concentration of fatwood will be right at the top of the tap root, that intersection between roots and trunk.
 In some cases, you might have to burrow down through the stump until you hit that section.
 If there’s fatwood, it will feel like a rock compared to the rotting stump.

 If you can get the stump out of the ground, you’ll have an easy time getting the fatwood.
 If you can’t, you’ll have to cut into the stump.
 Again, most of the fatwood is concentrated at the very top of the roots where they join the stump, with the largest concentration at the top of the tap root.